Activity

 2. Choose a Movement: In teams, learners choose one motion to model (e.g., dribble, shoot, pass).

-1. Activity: Using the trained model, test the model in a realistic scenario — does it still work?
+1. Activity: Using the trained model, test it’s accuracy on other people.
+Does it still work?

-2. Discussion: Record any misclassifications.
+2. Discussion: Note any misclassifications.
 Why might they have occurred?
-What affects accuracy
+What affects accuracy?

 • Option A – Build a Smart Coach: Attach your micro:bit to your wrist and track correct technique during practice (e.g., count accurate basketball shots).